QingliangLi/d3workshop/README.md

     .text(d => d.team)
 ```

-As well as each team's logo:
+As well as logos for each team.
 ```javascript
 const imgsize = 40
 imgs = bar.append("svg:image")